ftoledo/ftn2mhs/README.md

 I think that sometime i will code it in more environment-friendly for WG (win32) that be native, maybe WG module too.
 But i like the multiplatform style.
 I'm gnu/linux user.

+## Requeriments

+ * Bash  >= 4.2
+ * python-ftn >= 1.2.1 ( great tools from Lars Kellogg-Stedman @larsks)

+I have a forked python-ftn on https://github.com/ftoledo/python-ftn

 ## ToDo

 - [X] check config file exist
-- [ ] Validate packet address when import, to prevent get packets for other nodes
+- [X] Validate packet address when import, to prevent get packets for other nodes
 - [ ] Validate user/forum name/existence in WG (if posible)
 - [ ] Packet password support?
 - [ ] unified logging file and detailed log
-- [ ] Organice config file options
+- [X] Organice config file options
 - [ ] Create hooks (pre/post for import/export)
 - [ ] Vault directory for failed process packets
 - [ ] Map file for areas (if echomail name differs from WG Forum name)